Stover at Yale: Setting the Stage (Chapters 1-3)

 The story opens with a picture of Stover seating himself on a train bound for New Haven.
 A short account is given of Stover's background from his Lawrenceville School days (recounted in The Varmint).
 He overcame a poor start at the prep school and gained a reputation in football and as a class leader.
 While Stover is poised in dress and bearing, his classmates appear more eager and juvenile.
 Stover listens to them talk and learns of the secret society system, which will be the main drama of the plot.
 Later, the tap ceremony for the Yale senior society Skull and Bones is vividly described.

 While on the train, Stover also meets Tom Regan, an older, physically imposing and more open classmate of his, as well as LeBaron, a leading sophomore who is already taking Stover under his wing.

 Arriving at his campus lodgings, Stover meets several more characters who will play parts in the following chapters.
-With Tough McCarty, his rival became friend from Lawrenceville days, Stover has a joyous roughhouse.
+With Tough McCarty, his rival become friend from Lawrenceville days, Stover has a joyous roughhouse.
 He also meets McNabb, who is the "partier" of the freshman class.
 With Hunter, who is reserved and poised for leadership, Stover instantly feels rivalry.
 A sophomore, Reynolds, "an undersized nervous fellow" but first in his class to "make the News", stops by to check on the Andover freshmen in the house.
 He evaluates each man and advises him on what to go after in terms of extracurriculars.
 Some comic relief is afforded when Rogers, a junior stops by, and the tone changes to Reynolds deferring while Rogers leads the group in antagonizing a group of sophomores by turning lights on and off.

 The chapter concludes with Stover's dinner with LeBaron.
 LeBaron counsels Stover on the importance of winning election to a secret society.
 Stover is troubled by the status given to this social positioning.
 Back with Tough, Stover tells him to "go slow" about making new friendships, nixing Tough's plan for a dining group, but has difficulty explaining his thinking.